Skip to main content

 Behavioral Health Grants

-• $1,500 grants available for fire operations in rural areas for leadership to attend Peer Support training
+Peer Support Training for Leadership Grant - $1,500 grants available for fire operations in rural areas for leadership to attend Peer Support training.
+Apply by filling out and returning the form linked below.

-• $1,500 grants available for Behavioral Health Practitioners in rural areas to become culturally competent clinicians specializing in emergency responders support.
-Apply Below.
+Behavioral Health Clinician Grant - $1,500 grants available for Behavioral Health Practitioners in rural areas to become culturally competent clinicians specializing in emergency responders support.
+Apply by filling out and returning the form linked below.

 1. Some family relationship with an emergency responder